Cancer drugs A to Z list

 a drop in blood cells causing tiredness, looking pale, breathlessness and an increased risk of bleeding

-an increased number of white blood cells
+an increased number of

 eye problems including pain, blurred, double or abnormal vision and swelling of the lining of the eyelids